billpatterson/modding/rwtf-modlist/docs/optional_additions.md

 Let it run (lengthy) until you get final confirmation.

 The pell import process is largely invisible, with just occasional message text.
-It's not done until you see the "Spell Research: All Spells Imported  <OK>" dialog!
+It's not done until you see the "Spell Research: All Spells Imported - OK" dialog!
 Be patient.

 ## Book Covers of Skyrim